pandaloupe/QsMapper/README.md

     dao.Save(customer);

-    // Id will be updated during save so it can be requested immediately after (if your column is declared as identity of course)
+    // Id will be updated during save so it can be requested immediately after

-    var generatedId = customer.Id;
+    // assuming the Id column is declared as identity var generatedId = customer.Id;

     // update
     customer.Birthday = new DateTime(1985, 10, 3);

     dao.Save(customer);